ClearskyApp06/clearskyservices/readme.md

 ## Announcements
 Ongoing:
 - We are working to finalize v1 of the API, you may see changes as we update responses.
-- Some endpoints may be disabled.
+- Some endpoints listed in this documentation may be disabled.

 10/16/2025: